fanout/js-serve-grip/README.md

 > [!NOTE]
 > When used with Hono, `@fanoutio/serve-grip/hono` exports a function named `serveGrip` rather than a constructor.
-> This function takes the same parameters as the `ServeGrip` constructor described above, or as a callback that
+> This function takes the same object as the parameter to the `ServeGrip` constructor described above, or a promise that
+> resolves to such an object.
+It can also be called with a callback that returns such an object or promise.
-> returns such an object.
-This is useful for environments such as Fastly Compute, where configuration may not be available until request processing.
+> This is useful for environments such as Fastly Compute, where runtime configuration may not be available until
+> request processing.
 >
 > Example:
 > ```typescript
 > import { serveGrip } from '@fanoutio/serve-grip/hono';
 >
-> const serveGripMiddleware = serveGrip(() => ({
+> const serveGripMiddleware = serveGrip(async () => {
+>     const gripUrl = await loadGripUrl();
+>     return {
->   grip: process.env.GRIP_URL,
+>         grip: gripUrl,
->   gripVerifyKey: process.env.GRIP_VERIFY_KEY,
->   isGripProxyRequired: true,
+>     };
-> }));
+> });
 > ```

 Available options: